rocketparty/rocketparty.github.io/_posts/2014-08-18-podcast-apps.md

 ####Vs.
 There aren't a lot of things you can do with a list of items and a play button.
 If you're some kind of goblin you can make a skeuomorphic, reel-to-reel interface for playing episodes.
 Or you can just kind of show the logo and a standard play/pause button.
 That being said, Instacast and Overcast both have a similar layout, Overcast manages to look a little more polished.

-**The list**
+#####The list
 <img src="{{ root_url }}/images/posts/subscriptions.jpg" />

-**Details**
+#####Details
 <img src="{{ root_url }}/images/posts/play_screen.jpg" />

+####Features

-Features Overcast has include smart speed, playlists, voice boost (fancy eq).
+Overcast additionally has smart speed, playlists, voice boost (fancy eq).

+####The Verdict

 I still haven't pulled the trigger on the reasonably priced $4.99 upgrade, which unlocks some of the preimum features, but if the next few days go well then I think I've found my new podcast player.

-####The Verdict

 If you're not completely in love with the podcast client you're currently using on your phone I would suggest giving Overcast a try.
 It's fast, relatively self-descriptive and attractive.